(A) Purpose

 consistent guidance for a probationary faculty member.
 The tenure advisory

-committee would provide probationary faculty with a sound understanding of all
+committee must provide probationary faculty with a sound understanding of all

 criteria and standards, a realistic evaluation of the faculty member's